All Episodes

 But you dealt with New York as a resident for how long?

-It was uh I was kind of trapped there because of my kids, to be very honest.
+You seem to trapped there because of my kids, to be very honest.

-And so I think there's just a lot of Floridians who who maybe have moved here uh since I've been governor since COVID, probably millions of them who who love the state, love the way it's governed, and they all I think a lot of them take it for granted because this is all they know, right?
+And so I think there's just a lot of Floridians who maybe have moved here since I've been governor, since COVID, probably millions of them who love the state, love the way it's governed.

-Well, I think what you're seeing in the Florida House is no, this is not something that is set in stone.
+Well, I think what you're seeing in the Florida House is, no, this is not something that is set in stone.

 That's just the reality of it.